philwhiles/frettler/README.md

 All the arguments except for the instrument, have default values.
 This means you can incrementally drop the arguments from right to left, but cannot drop one in the middle.
 So './frettler guitar' or even './frettler g', would do the same as './frettler guitar horiontal C major_scale'.
 And './frettler g v', would do the same as './frettler guitar vertical C major_scale'.

+## Todo
+- chord and note labelling currently only uses sharps - I need to work out how to decide whether each should be labelled as sharp or flat
+- blues scale does not support chord generation...